mozu-dev/td-scripts/network_to_diagram/README.md

 ```

 ## Conversion
-Run the Text DAT and you will find a Mermaid diagram definition at Textport:
+Run the Text DAT and you will find a Mermaid diagram definition in the Textport:
 ```
 python >>>
 graph LR